Insight • October 6, 2020

 Most likely, the ones that stuck with you have done so for a reason: they were either really great…or really bad.

 Recently, I sat through a presentation that, unfortunately, will stick in my memory for being not so great.
 Why?
-Well, because throughout the 45-minutes the presenter often resorted to one of the worst things a presenter can do: read content on the slide out loud, word-for-word to the audience.
+Well, because throughout the 45-minutes the presenter often resorted to one of the worst things a presenter can do: read content from the slide out loud, word-for-word to the audience.

 Let’s take a look.